Can I use this product if I have asthma?

-Ephedrine sulfate is one of the active ingredients in Bronkaid® and is generally recognized as safe and effective by the FDA.
-It is a decongestant, which produces a narrowing of blood vessels allowing the person to breathe easier.
+Ephedrine sulfate is the active ingredient in Bronkaid® Max and is generally recognized as safe and effective by the FDA.
+It is a bronchodilator which widens the lung airways for the temporary relief of mild symptoms of intermittent asthma.
 Bronchodilators, such as ephedrine sulfate, act on specific receptors and cause the relaxation of bronchial smooth muscle, resulting in freer breathing and relief of chest tightness and wheezing.
-Ephedrine is the synthetic form of ephedra.
-In the synthetic form, the amount of ingredients per pill can be controlled whereas with herbal products they are not.

 What package sizes are available?

-Bronkaid® Caplets are available in both a 24 and a 60 count package.
+Bronkaid® Max Caplets are available in both a 24 and a 60 count package.

-No, Bronkaid® does not contain a sleep aid.
+No, Bronkaid® Max does not contain a sleep aid.